 To achieve these outcomes, a holistic approach to exercise that encompasses strength training, cardiovascular fitness, flexibility and mobility activities is best.

 It is recommended that exercise programs be individually tailored by an accredited exercise physiologist2.
-This will make sure that any exercise you undertake is appropiate for the type of arthritis you have, the areas of your body it affects, and any other health concrens you may have.
+This will ensure that any exercise you undertake is appropriate for the type of arthritis you have, the areas of your body it affects, and any other health concerns you may have.

 Exercise is Medicine Australia: Arthritis Factsheet, May 2014